Home » Bridging Loans » Why Choose A Bridging Loan?

 Why do people take out bridging loans?

-There are numerous reasons why people choose to take out a bridging loan.
-The main benefits all centre around two major features, the speed of application – bridging loans can be arranged very quickly – and the second is flexibility.
+There are many reasons why people take out a bridging loan, although the main benefits all centre on two major features, speed of application – they can be arranged very quickly – and the second is flexibility.

 Bridging finance lenders tend to be very flexible, allowing you to borrow in unusual circumstances, or against unusual security.
-Some of the major uses of bridging loans are as follows:
+Some of the major uses are as follows:

 What is a bridging loan?

-A bridging loan is a type of short-term loan, which is secured against either property or land.
-These loans are arranged as a short-term product, which is used to fund a gap between 2 events taking place.
+A bridging loan is a short term type of property finance, which is secured against either property or land.
+They are designed to fund a gap between 2 events taking place such as buying a property before selling another one or carrying out a refurbishment before taking out a mortgage.

 Breaking down the reasons for taking out a bridging loan